Old Spice: Sports sponsorships

 Old Spice has sponsored many cars throughout the NASCAR world from 2004 to 2010.
 They first sponsored Ricky Craven at Talladega in 2004, then moved to Tony Stewart in Busch Races with Joe Gibbs Racing and Kevin Harvick Incorporated.
 In 2009, they followed Stewart when he formed his own team and car number 14 car for 2009 and 2010 with a win at Watkins Glen.
 Old Spice returned to NASCAR in 2019 to sponsor Corey LaJoie and Go Fas Racing's 32 car for the 2019 Daytona 500.
 The car had a unique design in which Corey LaJoie's face was designed on the hood of the car.
 The team finished 18th in that race.
 Old Spice was also featured as the sponsor of John C. Reilly's character, Cal Naughton Jr., in the 2006 comedy Talladega Nights.
 The brand returned to the sport for a one-off appearance in 2023, sponsoring Chase Briscoe and Stewart–Haas Racing's 14 car for the 2023 YellaWood 500.

-In 2019, Old Spice named actor, comedian, and writer Deon Cole as its global brand ambassador for its five-piece line.

-In January 2020, Old Spice brought back their viral 2010 campaign "Smell Like a Man, Man" to celebrate the tenth anniversary of the original commercial, and worked with Wieden + Kennedy once again for the reboot.

-Since the 1990s many Old Spice commercials have featured an eight-note penny whistle tune inspired by a sea shanty.